 Life insurance companies “care” that an individual has been prescribed Combivent because it is a prescription medication that is solely used to treat Chronic Obstructive Pulmonary Disease or COPD.
 Which is a pre-existing medical condition that is used to describe a wide variety of different progressive lung diseases including:

-Three totally separate medical conditions which will cause one to suffer from many of the same symptoms all of which will make most (if not all) life insurance companies a bit hesitant about approving one’s life insurance application.
+Three separate medical conditions which will cause one to suffer from many of the same symptoms, all of which will make most (if not all) life insurance companies a bit hesitant about approving one’s life insurance application.

 This is why…

-What you’re probably going to find is that prior to being approved for coverage, most (if not all) life insurance underwriters are going to want to ask you a series of question about your Combivent prescription and about the underlying pre-existing medical condition it is being used to treat prior to them ultimately making a decision about the outcome of your life insurance application.
+What you’re probably going to find is that before being approved for coverage, most (if not all) life insurance underwriters are going to want to ask you a series of question about your Combivent prescription and about the underlying pre-existing medical condition it is being used to treat before them ultimately deciding the outcome of your life insurance application.